 B. apply in P-12 classrooms the professional knowledge, skills, and dispositions the preparation experiences were designed to achieve.
 In addition, the provider includes a rationale for the evidence provided.

-Since 2007, DESE in collaboration with the University of Missouri’s Office of Social and Economic Data Analysis (OSEDA) has administered an annual survey of employers of first-year employees–typically teachers’ principals or principals’ or counselors’ supervisors.
+Survey of Completers and Employers.
+Since 2007, DESE, in collaboration with the University of Missouri’s Office of Social and Economic Data Analysis (OSEDA) has administered an annual survey of first-year teachers and their supervisors, primarily principals, in Missouri Schools.
 This is one part of a statewide data collection effort known widely as the First-Year Educator Survey.
 The first-year surveys were redesigned for 2015.

 Principals of UMKC Teacher Responses